citusdata/citus_docs/tutorials/multi-tenant-tutorial.rst

 analyze and manage their ads and campaigns (see an `example app <http://citus-example-ad-analytics.herokuapp.com/>`_).
 Such an application has good characteristics of a typical multi-tenant system.
 Data from different tenants is stored in a central database, and each tenant has an isolated view of their own data.

-To represent this data, we will use three Postgres tables.
-Before we get started, you will need to download sample data for the tables:
+We will use three Postgres tables to represent this data.
+To get started, you will need to download sample data for these tables:

 ::